Welcome to Kotor, Montenegro’s medieval town that’s a cat lover’s dream

 Amble along the stalls that line the entrance of the old town and try tasters of some of the arrays of smoky, cured meats and rich cheese on offer.
 Pots of dry fruits and nuts preserved in honey and bottles of their homemade walnut or cherry local rakija spirit will also likely be on sale.

-For history buffs, Kotor’s old town also has double Unesco world heritage status (being part of both the natural and culturo-historical region of Kotor and the Venetian works of defence between the 16th and 17th centuries) and has one of the best preserved medieval old towns in the Adriatic.
+For history buffs, Kotor’s old town also has double Unesco world heritage status (being part of both the natural and cultural-historical region of Kotor and the Venetian works of defence between the 16th and 17th centuries) and has one of the best preserved medieval old towns in the Adriatic.
 This, despite being badly damaged by the 1979 earthquake, explains Vlasta Mandic, an architect and local food expert who runs food tours in the region and who helped restore the old town.

 “After finishing my studies, I returned to Kotor.
 This was after 1979, just after the big earthquake,” she says.
 “I worked on the restoration of the old Kotor, which later became part of Unesco cultural heritage.
 My speciality was the reconstruction and adaptation of old stone buildings, as well as the creation of [some of] the interior and exterior and the horticulture.”

-She too is cat lover, naturally, speaking of how its residents bring happiness to the cats, having “lived together for centuries”.
+She too is a cat lover, naturally, speaking of how its residents bring happiness to the cats, having “lived together for centuries”.
 No doubt that while Unesco status will protect the town’s preservation for many years to come, Kotor’s cats will also be at hand to bring their own breed of luck and keep a watchful eye on its ancient lanes.

 Read more of our Europe hotel reviews